 You can download the Advance Health Directive (QLD) form here.

-For further assistance with estate planning in Queensland, read our Estate Planning Guide – Victoria here.
+For further assistance with estate planning in Queensland, read our Estate Planning Guide – Queensland here.

 Living Wills – Western Australia

 In Western Australia, a living will is called an Advance Health Directive.
 It impacts future medical and surgical treatment; any life-sustaining measures; and palliative care.